trufflesuite/trufflesuite.com/public/docs/getting_started/quickstart.md

 To use most Truffle commands, you need to run them against an existing Truffle project.
 So the first step is to create a Truffle project.

 You can create a bare project template, but for those just getting started, you can use [Truffle Boxes](/boxes), which are example applications and project templates.
-We'll use the [MetaCoin box](/boxes/metacoin), which creates a token that can be transferred between accounts:
+We'll use the [MetaCoin box](/boxes/metacoin), which creates an [ERC20-style token](https://en.wikipedia.org/wiki/ERC20):

 1. Create a new directory for your Truffle project: